chenx859/Heston-Volatility-Model/README.md

 # Heston-Volatility-Model
-This program applies Heston Volatility Model to price options The OptionPriceQuad.m file uses quadrature method and the FiniteDifference.m uses finite difference method.
+This program applies Heston Volatility Model to price options.
+The OptionPriceQuad.m file uses quadrature method and the FiniteDifference.m uses finite difference method.